imjoy-team/ImJoy/docs/development.md

 ### `<config>` block
-Defines the general properties of a plugin with several fields in [JSON](https://www.json.org/) format.
+Defines the general properties of a plugin with several fields in [JSON](https://www.json.org/) or [YAML](https://yaml.org/) format which is more human readable.

+Config in `json` format:
 ```html
 <config lang="json">
 {